zealot128/stefanwienert.net/source/_posts/notes.it-jobs-und-stellen.de/2011-12-12-loading-google-maps-v3-asynchronously-slash-dynamically.markdown

 comments: true
 layout: post

-categories: [notes, external, javascript, ruby]
+categories: [english, notes, external, javascript, ruby]
 ---
  If you want to load the GoogleMaps from Javascript, instead standard in-head-script-tag, you have to use a callback-function.
 Otherwise the maps is not loaded completly.